 How much do I need to invest to own a solar power system for my house?

 No money down programs are available!
 While some people elect to pay cash for their solar system, the most popular way to go solar is by using a solar loan.
 The actual cost for a solar power system for your home is dependent on your needs, preferences and the impact of the available rebates and incentives.
-Ross Solar has a team of experts who can discuss the benefits of different financing option, including solar loans, and show you how affordable solar can be.
+Con Edison Solutions has a team of experts who can discuss the benefits of different financing options, including solar loans, and show you how affordable solar can be.